zhangyk8/sconce-scms/docs/source/methods.rst

 Standard SCMS Algorithm on the Euclidean Space :math:`\mathbb{R}^D`
 ------------

 The subspace constrained mean shift (SCMS) algorithm [2]_ is designed to estimate the density ridges, the lower dimensional structures at which the density peak.
-Given a (smooth) density function :math:`p` supported on :math:`\mathbb{R}^D`, its d-dimensional density ridge is defined as
+Given a (smooth) density function :math:`p` supported on :math:`\mathbb{R}^D`, its :math:`d`-dimensional density ridge is defined as

 .. math::